 Waking up the next day to the leftover ribs that you can munch on leisurely.
 There is one little snafu, however.

 You have to figure out how to reheat smoked ribs so that they taste just as good.
-Knowing the best way on how to warm up ribs can mean the difference between an amazing dinner or something inedible.
+Knowing the best way to warm up ribs can mean the difference between a fantastic dinner or something inedible.

 So we decided to come up with this treatise on how to reheat ribs.
 You will learn the different ways in which you can revive barbecued ribs in the oven, heat convection oven ribs, and reheat ribs in the microwave.

-We will even show you our favorite reheating tips, and drop an amazing leftover ribs recipe or two!
+We will even show you our favorite reheating tips and drop a fantastic leftover ribs recipe or two!

 Different Reheating Methods

 The best way to reheat ribs is in the oven.
-This is because slowly heating them in a closed oven will help the ribs retain more moisture and prevent them from drying out.
-If you want your ribs to be as juicy as when they were first grilled, reheat ribs in the oven nice and slowly.
+Because slowly heating them in a closed oven will help the ribs retain more moisture and prevent them from drying out.
+If you want your ribs to be as juicy as when you first grill them, reheat ribs in the oven nice and slowly.